kyungrae/study/designing-data-intensive-applications/part1.md

 ### Graph-Like Data Model

 As the connection within your data becomes more complex, it becomes more natural to start modeling your data as a graph.
-Graph model are not limited to such homogeneous data: an equally powerful use of graphs is to provide a consistent way of storing completely different types of objects in a single datastore.
+Graph models are not limited to such homogeneous data: an equally powerful use of graphs is to provide a consistent way of storing completely different types of objects in a single datastore.

 #### Property Graphs